 Nooria Mehraby MD is a senior clinician and clinical trainer at STARTTS.
-Herself a former refugee, Nooria has more than 25 years experience working with refugees both overseas and here in Australia.
-This includes over 20 years experience at STARTTS.
+Herself a former refugee, Nooria has more than 30 years’ experience working with refugees both overseas and here in Australia.
+This includes over 25 years at STARTTS.
 Nooria first trained as a medical doctor in her native Afghanistan and later obtained a Master of Counselling with Distinction in Australia.
 Nooria is an experienced national and international conference speaker and is the author of multiple publications (including textbook contributions) on refugee trauma, cross-cultural approaches and working with children.
 Nooria has lectured in various universities in NSW and has facilitated clinical workshops across Australia.
-She is currently teaching trauma counselling as a part of the Master of Clinical Counselling at the Australian Catholic University.